 Can My Ex Deny Me Custody of My Child Because of COVID-19 and Other Questions

-The first half of 2020 has seen the US experiencing unprecedented times with the COVID 19 pandemic and stay at home orders.
-It is a time of worry and anxiety.
+The first half of 2020 saw the US experiencing unprecedented times with the COVID 19 pandemic and stay at home orders.
+It was a time of worry and anxiety that hasn’t quite gone away.
 To assist divorced families during this time, the North Carolina Family Court Advisory Commission issued recommendations in April, 2020.
-These recommendations were written during the COVID-19 health related crisis but can serve as helpful guidance whenever there is an emergency situation for co-parents.
+These recommendations were written when the COVID-19 health related crisis was at its peak for the state but can serve as helpful guidance whenever there is an emergency situation for co-parents.

 The entire guidelines can be read here.
 Note, these recommendations do not apply when there is a custody order that has been entered under a Chapter 50 Domestic Violence Protective Order.
 These guidelines encourage all parties to follow as closely as possible the terms of their current order which is for the best interest of the children by promoting consistency and stability.

 Common questions we have heard at our firm are as follows:

 Q: Can I deny parenting time because of the governor’s stay at home order?